 the patient’s principal caregiver

-the patient’s general practitioner
+the patient’s primary health care provider

 a district inspector.

 If a clinical review has been carried out on a special patient found not guilty on account of insanity, or unfit to stand trial, the Director of Mental Health may also apply to the MHRT (sections 77(3)(b)(ii), 77(4)(b)(ii)).
 If a clinical review recommends release from compulsory status for a restricted patient, the Director of Mental Health may also apply to the MHRT (section 78(5)(b)).
 The Attorney-General and Minister of Health may also refer cases to the MHRT in certain situations under sections 77 and 78.